Of panic and promise and prosperity

 - And let's not forget the several mentions to John Lennon's "Working Class Hero" (which the guys happened to do a cover of themselves, so this one was more obvious).

-- Perhaps in 21 Guns, the line "when it's time to live and let die" is a shout out to Paul McCartney's song from the James Bond movie.
+- Perhaps in 21 Guns, the line "when it's time to live and let die" is a shout out to Paul McCartney's song from the James Bond movie Live and Let Die.

 - Also, the line "My Generation is zero" that precedes "Never made it as a Working Class Hero" is a shout out to The Who's "My Generation", which they covered on their Kerplunk album.

-- Step Up to the Microphone: Bassist Mike Dirnt sings most of "Modern World".
+- Step Up to the Microphone: Mike Dirnt sings lead vocals on "Modern World".

-- Subdued Section: The two "Song of the Century" sections, "21 Guns," "Last Night on Earth," the beginnings of "Restless Hearts Syndrome", "┐Viva la Gloria?
-(Little Girl)", and "Before the Lobotomy."
+- Subdued Section: The two "Song of the Century" sections, "21 Guns," "Last Night on Earth," the beginnings of "Restless Heart Syndrome", both versions of "Viva la Gloria", and "Before the Lobotomy."

 - Three Chords and the Truth: It's Green Day.
 You should expect this by this point.
 However, not as much as previous works.

-- Wham Line: "Restless Heart Syndrome" changes Gloria's entire image with the line: "Know your enemy."
+- "Restless Heart Syndrome" changes Gloria's entire image with the line: "Know your enemy."